 If, God forbid, you or any Kenyan were involved in an accident in Lamu while on holiday, the immediate point of resort will be the local public hospital; long before transfer to ‘5-star hospitals’ that your limited insurance cover entitles you access to.
 Therefore, my heart bleeds for my family and relatives back home with every passing day that the doctors’ strike remains unresolved.

 Being a key constitutionally mandated service, failure to provide highest attainable level of

 healthcare for almost three months calls for resignation of concerned cabinet secretaries,

 principal secretaries and even the president.
 The following are reasons why the current doctors’ strike is of relevance to you as a Kenyan.

 You stand to benefit both directly (better quality, cheaper healthcare), and indirectly (e.g. via reduction in ‘black tax’, ‘harambees’ for health care in foreign countries for family, relatives and friends), from a better resourced public health system if the government agrees to provide more resources for health such as drugs, equipment and other medical commodities.

-The government currently spends a measly <5% of its national budget or <6% of its GDP on healthcare against a recommended ≥15% for the former.
+The government currently spends a measly less than 5% of its national budget or less than 6% of its GDP on healthcare against a recommended minimum of 15% for the former.
 Agitation for better public healthcare should be a struggle and concern of all Kenyan citizens, not just doctors.
 Kenyans need to stand out and be heard in constitutionally permissible protests &/or picketing.

 Research is heavily funded by the South African government e.g. it was easier for me to obtain